peepsquest/tutorials/src/pixiIsometric2.md

 ## Map and Tile Metadata

-This is the map we want to render on the stage.
+Here is the map we want to render on the stage.

 ```js
 // map